member_restore

 If this variable is set to True (default value), then all the aliases that are found in the PDS/E library or member are to be preserved during the copy operation.

-This variable is used to authorize or forbid the copy when a task is accessing the target dataset.
+A variable to authorize or forbid the copy when a task is accessing the target dataset.

-If this variable is set to False (default value) and if the target dataset is in use, the building block fails with a message that indicates that it is not possible to write to the target dataset because a task is accessing the dataset.
+If this variable is set to False (default value) and if the target dataset is in use, the building block fails.
 To check whether the dataset is used, a command is issued for which the user needs to have authority.
 See Installing and configuring ZOAU in the Z Open Automation Utilities documentation.

 If this variable is set to True, then the copy is attempted, even if a task is accessing the target dataset.

-Using force_lock can lead to permanent loss of the original target information.
+Using force_lock can lead to the permanent loss of the original target information.

 This variable is incompatible with the encoding variable.